aarron-lee/legion-go-tricks/README.md

 - [Quality of Life Fixes overview](#quality-of-life-fixes)
 - [Resolved/won't fix bugs](#resolved-or-wont-fix-bugs-changelog-for-documentation-purposes)
 - [3D prints](#3d-prints)

+# Status of official SteamOS

+The original Legion Go Z1E is mostly working with Official SteamOS's 3.8 bleeding edge main branch, and those changes should eventually land in SteamOS stable.

+However, there is one major critical issue that makes official SteamOS not good on the original Legion Go.

+The original Legion Go has an issue where if you don't manually adjust fan curves for higher TDP values, the device can outright hard crash when running intensive AAA games at high TDPs.

+While TDP controls are possible on SteamOS + the Legion Go, fan controls currently are not possible.
+The acpi_call kernel module is required to manage fan curves, which SteamOS does not ship with.
+And due to SteamOS's immutable structure, enabling acpi_call is not practical.

 # Current Status of Linux on the Lenovo Legion Go